joechen12/parameter-calc/README.md

 # parameter-calc
-a calculator that calculates the number of parameters in a neural network
+a calculator that calculates how many parameters are in a neural network